gmcmacran/TypeOneTypeTwoSim/README.md

 For a range of parameter values and all three alternative hypothesis, type I error rates are estimated via simulation.
-The estimates are based on 5,000 iterations and a sample size of 50.
+The estimates are based on 5,000 iterations and a sample size of 200.
 Where possible, exact tests are included for comparison.
 At this sample size, most tests are just above the .05 error rate.

 <img src="man/figures/README-setUp-1.png" width="100%" /> Exploring each
 test one by one, most tests are consistent across the entire parameter space and alternative hypotheses.
-The negative binomial has an area of poor type I error rate.
-The geometric tests did poorly overall.
+The negative binomial and geometric distributions are exceptions.

 # Successful Distributions

 For a distribution, the likelihood ratio test works well if

--   All tests achieve near .05 type I error rate over the entire parameter space.
+-   The test has an average of.05 type I error rate over the entire parameter space.
--   All tests achieve near .05 type I error across all alternative hypothesis.
+-   All tests achieve near .05 type I error for all alternative hypothesis.

 To support both points, two graphs are shown.
 Where possible, exact